virtualsquare/virtualsquare.github.io/index.md

 * consistent behavior with real ethernet network.
 * It enables interconnection between virtual machines, applications and virtual connectivity tools.
-* Last but not least, it does not requires administrative privileges to run.
+* Last but not least, it does not require administrative privileges to run.

 Vde now implements the idea of Local Area Cloud using vxvde: virtual machines, namespaces, processes running their own networking stacks, also running on different hosts on a LAN,